PulseID Privacy Policy

 What PulseID is

-PulseID is software used by bars, clubs, and other age-restricted venues to scan the PDF417 barcode on the back of a driver's license at the door.
-It verifies your age against the venue's posted door policy and helps the venue keep its premises safe.
+PulseID is software used by bars, clubs, restaurants, and other age-restricted businesses to scan the PDF417 barcode on the back of a driver's license or state ID at the door.
+It verifies your age against the location's posted door policy, helps detect forged IDs, and helps the location keep its premises safe.

 What we collect when you're scanned